-After the European Court had passed its decision about the freedom of settlement of companies, one thing was for sure very rapidly: The British “Limited” is an alternative to the GmbH in Austria.
-A “Limited” will have been established for few Euro, without the high nominal capital having to paid in – and without a short trip to the Island being necessary …
+After the European Court had passed its decision about the freedom of settlement of companies some years ago, this kind of company boomed in Austria, Germany and other EU member states.
+For such a company will have been established for few Euro in the internet, without high nominal capital having to paid in – and without a notary or short trip to the Island being necessary …

 Just like the GmbH, the Private Limited Company is an incorporated firm.
 It is not the shareholder(s) that bear(s) liability with his or her (their) property but only the company itself.
 The minimum capital for the Austrian GmbH amounts to EUR 35,000.00 (if the “right of charter / foundation privilege”) is availed of, at least the partial amount of EUR 5,000.00 will have to be paid in immediately; within 10 years, cash inpayment will have to be filled up as to reach EUR 17,500.00).
 A “Limited” can already be established with a minimum capital of GBP 1.00 (approx. EUR 1.30) – however, a minimum capital to the amount of EUR 100.00 is, at least, recommended.